TheTrikkster/exam-crafter/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## OpenAI Configuration
+To use the AI, you need to provide an OpenAI key.
+Do this by adding your key in the file `/app/api/common/route.ts`.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: